-The good news is, there is pretty much no such thing as a bad placement, and all press is good press, especially if you're an independent artist trying to get your name out there.
+The good news is, there is pretty much no such thing as a bad placement, and all press is good press, especially if you're a producer or artist trying to get your name out there.
 The bad news is, thanks to the internet, there are thousands of placements that aren't actually going to do much for you.
 Let's make sure you're going for placement opportunities that will yield you the best results.

-Music licensing placements are great to get but extremely hard to get as well.
-There are several top licensing companies that are very selective about the music they accept, but there are also hundreds of smaller or 'boutique' companies that you'll have better chances with, although the exposure and the pay will be less.
+Music licensing placements are great but extremely hard to get as well.
+There are several top licensing companies that are very selective about the music they accept, but there are also hundreds of smaller 'boutique' companies that you'll have better chances with, although the exposure and the pay will be less.

 If you are lucky enough to get picked for this type of opportunity, you will be in for tons of new listeners, but not necessarily in for a lot of money.
-Depending on the agreement you have with the promoter and the rights split of the work, you can make a big chunk of money or none at all.
+Depending on the agreement you have with the promoter and the ownership rights split of the work, you can make a big chunk of money or none at all.

 And remember how I said there is "pretty much" no harm in a bad placement?
-Well, some Spotify placements can actually mess up your song data if you're put in promotional playlists that don't really match your song.
+Well, some Spotify placements can actually mess up your song data if you're put in promotional playlists that don't match your song.
 The only thing I'll say about that is, that song is probably not going to make it that far at this point anyway, so best just focus on the next one (sorry haha).

 If you're working with a music PR or marketing company, chances are they will count any press they are able to get you as a music placement.
 This can include a blog, an interview, a podcast, a radio show, or a music magazine opportunity.